fabsch225/Theme-Switcher/ReadMe.md

     ```sh
     cd theme-switcher
     ```
 4. Run
     ```sh
     python3 ./scheduler.py
     ```
-5. Alternatively, use the taskmanager, to run the script on startup
+5. Alternatively, use the Task Manager to run the script on startup.

 ## Contributing